karussell/xvantage/README.txt

     "   <myobject><name>test</name></myobject>" +
     "</path>");
-// mount to /path/ with an alternative name 'myobject' instead of the default which would be simpleObj xadv.mount("/path/myobject", SimpleObj.class);
+// mount to /path/ with an alternative name 'myobject' instead of the default which would be simpleObj
+// this is the preferred way for mounting, because otherwise class refactoring results in different xml xadv.mount("/path/myobject", SimpleObj.class);
 DataPool pool = xadv.readObjects(iStream);
 SimpleObj obj = pool.getData(SimpleObj.class).values().iterator().next();